 Vision 2030 was a boardroom document that did not involve broad consultation, especially with people outside the business sector.
 Four years after it was launched, Kenyans ratified a new constitution through a popular referendum.
 That Constitution should have overtaken Vision 2030 as the guiding document for Kenya's freedom and socio-economic growth.
 Instead, Vision 2030 remained in the drivers' seat, and seven years into the new dispensation, we have ended up with a list of sorrows.

 Vision 2030 does not mention medical staff, besides district medical officers.
-It therefore has no plans for non-communicable diseases or specialized personnel.
+It therefore has no plans for non-communicable diseases or specialized medical personnel.

 Not surprisingly, Vision 2030 aims to increase enrollment in STEM courses as well as the involvement in private sector in education.
 It is not clear how private sector is to be involved, and if the experience of the health sector is anything to go by, we should be very worried.

-Of course, the overhaul of the secondary school curriculum is mentioned, but as we have recently seen, the overhaul is extremely flawed.
+Of course, the overhaul of the primary and secondary school curriculum is mentioned, but as we have recently seen, the overhaul is extremely flawed.
 In the spirit of alienating Kenyans from changes that affect them, the overhaul has been led by the British Council, while the poor have been exposed to by foreign cheap education companies.